Week 8 Sunday NFL DFS picks, main slate lineup advice for FanDuel, DraftKings

 NFL DFS, Steelers vs. Packers: Top FanDuel, DraftKings daily Fantasy football picks for Sunday Night Football

-Which players should you target in your core NFL DFS picks for Sunday Night Football, and which potential NFL DFS values could help your NFL DFS lineups cash?
+Which players should you target in your core NFL DFS picks for Sunday Night Football, and which potential NFL DFS values like Watson, Jonnu Smith, Calvin Austin III or Dontayvion Wicks could help your NFL DFS lineups cash?
 Before locking in any NFL DFS picks on sites like DraftKings and FanDuel for Sunday Night Football, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, which may include a play $5, get $100 offer: